pandemic tales from the dark side of dystopia

 “Anyone hungry?”
 David held a tray of steaks and burgers for the boys.
 Toto barked and skittered around his legs.
 The boys trundled in after him.
 Gertie grabbed the salad bowl and Elaine scooped up the wine.

 They followed David and the boys to the dining room, a train of lively pre-pandemic-feeling Saturday afternoon lightness-of-being festivity.

 That was about to be shattered.

-David monopolized the diner conversation discussing the company’s latest medical exploits.
+David monopolized the dinner conversation discussing the company’s latest medical exploits.
 “Project Windigo started at our lab in Berkeley.
 The latest development is for a post COVID treatment for symptoms like brain fog, swelling and a whole host of biological issues.
-With all the pressure to have a vaccine, our funding is for the aftermath cure which is projected to be significant, especially with variants…”
+With all the pressure to have a vaccine, our funding is for the aftermath cure which is projected to be significant, especially with variants …”

 Elaine stared outside the window at the golden crimson orange shades melting into the trees in the setting sun.
 She hadn’t seen colors like this in a while.
 The early fall foliage blazed in the backyard of aspens and maples.
 She was only half listening to David prattled on about work stuff. “… competitive.
 And I might add a golden opportunity…” Elaine sank into her golden, red-hot reverie of Matty’s love making the previous night.
 Too bad he turned out to be a cheating asshole. “… but we need it hand delivered by someone beyond reproach someone like Elaine here, if she’s up for it?”

 “What?”
 Hearing her name yanked her back into the room.
 “Who?
 What now?”
 She almost choked on her steak, pounding her chest to break up the slip of attention.
 Everyone was looking at her.
 “Sorry.
 I was immersed in the foliage going on in your backyard, and quite taken by the magnificence of this perfect medium rare fillet mignon.
 It’s like eating an orgasm.”